The Interview: Giorgio Pilla on collecting indigenous art, how it’s still undervalued, and why he’s expanding to the US

 Boulevard: Tell us about the latest exhibition, Rawa Tjunguku – working together a long time at ReDot Fine Art Gallery.

 Giorgio Pilla: I’ve been running an Indigenous art gallery in Singapore for over 20 years.
-From the start, the gallery has focused on community art centre artists and artworks from the Australian outback, whether that’s the Northern Territory, Central Desert, or elsewhere.
-One of the core pillars has been Spinifex Arts from the Dunganjara area in southern, southwest Australia.
+From the start, the gallery focused on community art centre artists, and artworks from the Australian outback, whether that’s the Northern Territory, Central Desert, the Torres Straits or elsewhere.
+One of our core community pillars for us, thoughout this time, has been Spinifex Arts from the Tjuntjuntjara area in southern, southwest Australia.

-We celebrated our 10th anniversary with Spinifex as the featured art centre, and again for our 21st this year.
+We celebrated our 10th anniversary with and exhibition of Spinifex Arts as the featured art centre, and again for our 21st this year.
 So, it’s come full circle.
-The level of work from that community is quite significant, both in terms of quality and the reputation of the artists, in Australia and internationally.
+The works from that community are quite significant, both in terms of quality and the reputation of the artists, both in Australia and more recently internationally.

-Two of the main artists from that recent exhibition, Timo Hogan and Patju Presley, will go from that show into a dual solo show we’re planning in New York in early 2026.
-They’re not just emerging; they’re already well-established and highly collectible.
-That show in New York will be a follow-on from what we just did in Singapore.
+Two of the main artists from that recent exhibition, Timo Hogan and Patju Presley, will go from that show into a dual solo exhibition we’re planning in New York in early 2026.
+They’re not just emerging; they’re already well-established and highly collectible artists.
+That show in New York will be a follow-on from what we just did in Singapore and hopefully cement a deeper understanding of Indigenous artwork in the Big Apple.

 Left: Kulyuru, 21-185, 2021, acrylic on linen, by Lennard Walker.
 Right: Pila Nguru, 18-400, 2018, acrylic on linen, by various Spinifex artists.